Post finished… ha ha!

 The alternative is stepping up to be an inspirational leader in your family.
-An impeccable and authentic role model, who has clear and consistant boundaries, boundaries that are maintained through emotionally safe and creative resolutions rather than harsh consequences and punishment, a leader that models all that you want for your child – respectful, happy, loving, kind…
+An impeccable and authentic role model, who has clear and consistent boundaries, boundaries that are maintained through emotionally safe and creative resolutions rather than harsh consequences and punishment, a leader that models all that you want for your child – respectful, happy, loving, kind…

-Just think briefly about what you want from your children – kindness, respect, happiness, peace, love – are you being all of these things or are you confusing the shit out of them??
+Just think briefly about what you want from your children – kindness, respect, happiness, peace, and love – are you being all of these things or are you confusing the shit out of them??

 This can be confronting stuff to face.
 We all have to face it and until we accept the mission to do so, nothing will change.
-I walk this path, every single day, I have faced and still face the challenges of this mission, I walk this talk, I live this.
+I walk this path, every single day, I have faced and still face the challenges of this mission, I walk this talk, and I live this.

 I understand that what we need is support throughout this process and most of all information on what the alternatives are, without judgement – we need women to unite, help each other through this, I’m here for you..